Ready Region West

 VQB5 Quality Profiles (with information about early childhood program performance on quality measures and other topics of interest to families, policy makers, and the public) is available at EarlyChildhoodQuality.doe.virginia.gov

-Ready Regions coordinate participation in VQB5 for early childhood care and education (ECCE) programs in the region.
+Ready Regions coordinate and support participation in VQB5 for early childhood care and education (ECCE) programs in the region.

 The Virginia Department of Education administers VQB5 as established by the Virginia Board of Education.
-To learn more, visit the VDOE website
+To learn more, visit the VDOE Quality Measurement and Improvement website or e-mail vqb5@doe.virginia.edu

 Building Relationships